eigerco/ethereum-canister/README.md

 # Ethereum Canister

-The Ethereum canister offers a secure and trustless way to access Ethereum blockchain data within the ICP ecosystem.
+The Ethereum canister offers a secure and trustless way to access Ethereum blockchain data within the internet-computer ecosystem.
 Behind the scenes, it leverages the [`helios`](https://github.com/a16z/helios) light Ethereum client.
 This client is equipped with the capability to validate the authenticity of fetched data.